-And it’s struck a responsive chord with readers around the world.
+I’m delighted that HUNTER has struck a responsive chord with readers around the world.
 If you haven’t yet read it, I hope you check it out at the links over on the right margin.
-HUNTER is available as in ebook, audiobook, and trade paperback editions.
+HUNTER is available in ebook, audiobook, and trade paperback editions.

-As for my previous books: I’m editor of and chief contributor to the widely acclaimed Criminal Justice?
+As for my previous work: I’m editor of and chief contributor to the widely acclaimed Criminal Justice?
 The Legal System vs. Individual Responsibility, with a Foreword by John Walsh of TV’s “America’s Most Wanted.”
 I also wrote Freed to Kill, a compendium of horror stories that exposed the terrible failings of our legal system.
-Many of those hair-raising stories, as well as ones that I investigated for Reader’s Digest, served as the basis for my fiction thriller, HUNTER.
+Many of those hair-raising stories, as well as ones that I investigated while I was a Staff Writer for Reader’s Digest, served as the basis for HUNTER.

-From 2005-2008, I served as editor-in-chief of The New Individualist magazine.
-While editor, I was a 2007 Gold Winner of Folio’s prestigious “Eddie” Award for editorial excellence — the magazine industry’s highest honor.
-I also received the Free Press Association’s Mencken Award for “Best Feature Story,” as well as other awards and honors from the National Victim Center and victim rights organizations, for my outspoken public advocacy on behalf of crime victims.
+From 2005-2008, I served as editor-in-chief of The New Individualist magazine, where in 2007 I received the prestigious Folio Gold “Eddie” Award for editorial excellence — the magazine industry’s highest honor.
+My previous work also earned the Free Press Association’s Mencken Award for “Best Feature Story,” as well as other awards and honors from the National Victim Center and victim rights organizations, for my outspoken public advocacy on behalf of crime victims.

-Today, I live with my wife, Cynthia, and our stridently individualistic cat, Luna (who plays a supporting role in HUNTER) on the Chesapeake Bay.
-There, in a home suspiciously similar to one described in the novel, I am busily at work plotting the further exploits of Dylan Hunter, beginning with the forthcoming BAD DEEDS.
+Today, I live on the Chesapeake Bay with my talented musician wife, Cynthia, and our stridently individualistic cat, Luna (who plays a supporting role in the Dylan Hunter thrillers).
+There, in a home suspiciously similar to one described in the novels, I am busily at work plotting the further exploits of Dylan Hunter.

 I do enjoy communicating with my readers.
 So please feel free to contact me through the links on this blog.
-I hope you thoroughly enjoy both this blog and HUNTER.
+Meanwhile, I hope you thoroughly enjoy this blog and the Dylan Hunter thriller series.